HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ### Door Interaction Construction
 For the first iteration of the door opening interaction, I tried using a magnet.
 The door has a small magnet on the bottom edge that connects to a magnet connected to the servo.
 The servo will open and close the door through changing the servo to different angles.
 On the servo I added an attachment for the magnet.
-I first tried using an attachment from a wooden stick but it was too weak.
 The servo is under the floor but the magnetic force penetrates through the 3mm play wood.

 I had some troubles getting the servo to work with the sensor (More information in the 'touch sensor testing' section).
 After some assistance, I was able to simplify the code and resolve the issue.
 Below is the final code for this individual interaction.
 ![Image](finalservocode.PNG)